 The Lean Approach

-Patient time under the proton beam is minutes, and offers no opportunity for time-savings.
-But the preparation time prior to patients receiving their therapy, the intake process to identify and schedule proton patients, and the treatment planning process were ripe for improvement and could lead to greater patient volumes.
+Patient time under the proton beam is minutes and offers no opportunity for time-savings.
+But the preparation time prior to patients receiving their therapy, the intake process to identify and schedule proton patients, and the treatment planning processes were ripe for improvement and could lead to greater patient volumes.

 NPTC’s need to increase capacity also coincided with a multipronged strategic plan at MGH, instituted under president Peter Slavin, which focused on process improvements and cost-savings hospitalwide.
 Dr. Elrick, the chair for the process-improvement strategic planning committee, had reviewed various improvement approaches, including lean, and attended a presentation by the Lean Enterprise Institute (LEI).
 She selected the proton center as a lean pilot project and “volunteered” Nancy Corbett, senior administrative director for the radiation oncology department to set lean in motion; Carey Palmquist, administrative director of practice operations, and Kathy Bruce supported Corbett.